microsoft/CNTK/README.md

 # CNTK

 ## Latest news
+*2016-06-23.* New License Terms for CNTK 1bit-SGD and related components.
+Effective immediately the License Terms for CNTK 1bit-SGD and related components have changed.
+The new Terms provide more flexibility and enable new usage scenarios, especially in commercial environments.
+Read the new Terms at the [standard location](https://cntk1bitsgd.codeplex.com/license).
+Please note, that while the new Terms are significantly more flexible comparing to the previous ones, they are still **more restrictive** than the main CNTK License.
+Consequently everything described in [Enabling 1bit-SGD](https://github.com/Microsoft/CNTK/wiki/Enabling-1bit-SGD) section of the Wiki remains valid.

 *2016-06-20.* A [post](http://itpeernetwork.intel.com/accelerating-the-computational-network-tool-kit-with-intel-mkl/) on Intel MKL and CNTK is published in the [Intel IT Peer Network](http://itpeernetwork.intel.com/accelerating-the-computational-network-tool-kit-with-intel-mkl/)

 *2016-06-16.* V 1.5 Binary release.
 NuGet Package with CNTK Model Evaluation Libraries.
 NuGet Package is added to CNTK v.1.5 binaries.
 See [CNTK Releases page](https://github.com/Microsoft/CNTK/releases) and [NuGet Package description](https://github.com/Microsoft/CNTK/wiki/Nuget-Package-for-Evaluation).

 *2016-06-15.*  CNTK now supports building against a custom Intel® Math Kernel Library (MKL).
 See [setup instructions](https://github.com/Microsoft/CNTK/wiki/Setup-CNTK-on-your-machine) on how to set this up for your platform.

 *2016-06-10.* See CNTK v.1.5 binary release announcement in the official [Microsoft Research Blog](https://blogs.msdn.microsoft.com/msr_er/2016/06/10/microsoft-improves-programming-flexibility-of-its-ai-toolkit/)

-*2016-06-08.* V 1.5 Binary release
-CNTK v.1.5 binaries are on the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases)

 See [all news](https://github.com/Microsoft/CNTK/wiki/News).